Corporate Social Responsibility (CSR) Policy

 - Diet and nutrition

-- Operation Jyoti – Vision 2020 to help people of the peripheral area by providing the necessary assistance
+- Operation Jyoti – Vision 2020 to help the people of the peripheral area for necessary assistance

 - Blood donation camps

 - Diabetics detection & Hypertension Camps

 - Supplement the different programmes organised by local/state authorities

 - Organising sensitising programmes on Environment Management and Pollution Control

 - Afforestation, social forestry, maintenance of dams and parks

 - Development of jobs related to agro products i.e. dairy/poultry/farming and others

 - Animal care